 Notion AI vs Coda AI: Built-in beats bolted-on

-Coda structural AI integration delivers better business results than Notion surface-level AI features for teams managing real workflows.
+Even after Notion 3.0 launched AI agents, Coda structural AI integration still delivers better operational results for teams managing real workflows.

 Key takeaways